NaomiHaser/NaomiHaser/README.md

 ### Hi there 👋

+Nice to meet you :)
+I am a senior at Brandeis University studying Computer Science and Biology.
+These subjects give me a good time practicing my problem solving and analytical skills.
+Avid mystery and thriller reader 🔍

 <!--
 **NaomiHaser/NaomiHaser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.